AI Speech Therapy: SLPs at the center of clinical decisions

 Governments are introducing robust AI guidelines, such as the European AI Act, to ensure public protection, especially for vulnerable populations like those with communication disorders.
 Software as a Medical Device (SaMD) regulation with the Food and Drug Administration is also evolving quickly to evolve it’s framework to include artificial intelligence and machine learning in SaMD.
 Any companies venturing into AI-powered speech therapy will need to strictly adhere to these rules to ensure client protection.

-While AI holds promise, there are clear limitations:
+While AI for speech therapy holds promise, there are clear limitations:

 • AI cannot account for nuances like a child with cleft palate producing a different acceptable range of sounds compared to a typical articulation disorder.